-Energy Retailers Association of Australia, submission to the Consultation Paper, p.
-3; Origin Energy, submission so the Consultation Paper, p.
-1; AGL, submission to the Consultation Paper, p.
-2; Momentum Energy, submission to the Consultation Paper, p.
+Energy Retailers Association of Australia, submission on the Consultation Paper, p.
+3; Origin Energy, submission on the Consultation Paper, p.
+1; AGL, submission on the Consultation Paper, p.
+2; Momentum Energy, submission on the Consultation Paper, p.
 2.

-Energy Retailers Association of Australia, submission to the Consultation Paper, pp. 3-4.
+42 Energy Retailers Association of Australia, submission on the Consultation Paper, pp. 3-4.